jbcodeforce/vuejs-studies/docs/index.md

 ## Vue service to call backend api

-To call backend API, we need to add service and use the Promise based HTTP client:[axios](https://github.com/axios/axios) with some [Vue samples, here](https://vuejs.org/v2/cookbook/using-axios-to-consume-apis.html)
+To call backend API, we need to add service and use the Promise based HTTP client: [axios](https://github.com/axios/axios) with some [Vue samples, here](https://vuejs.org/v2/cookbook/using-axios-to-consume-apis.html)

 ### Load reference data